Floumzi/ADataStory/index.md

 ## It's time for some Machine Learning !

-We are now ready to proceed and apply what we learnt previously.
+We are now ready to proceed and apply what we have learnt previously.
 Our new framework has created new features that can be used to predict the next vote.
-Several models was tested depending on which point of views we are interesting.
+Several models were tested depending on which point of views we are interested in.
 Are popularity and fame sufficient for prediction ?
 Are activity and hate score sufficient for prediction ?
 Or maybe a combination of all features could fit well our task.
 To perform the classification we choose two different models: Gradient Boosting classifier compare to a Logistic regression.
-As usual the GBC performs better the Logistic Regression.
-Therefore we decided to show you the GBC results only using Bootstrap Confidence interval and we empirical retrieve important features:
+As usual the GBC performs better than the Logistic Regression.
+Therefore we decided to show you the GBC results only using Bootstrap Confidence interval and we empirically retrieve important features:

 Model 1: Fame/Popularity point of view